AdobeDocs/experience-manager-cloud-service.en/help/assets/metadata-profiles.md

 1. Navigate to **[!UICONTROL Tools > Assets > Metadata Profiles]**.
 1. Select the metadata profile that you want to apply to a folder or multiple folders.
-1. Click **[!UICONTROL Apply Metadata Profile to Folder(s)]** and select the folder or multiple folders you want use to receive the newly uploaded assets and Click **[!UICONTROL Done]**.
+1. Click **[!UICONTROL Apply Metadata Profile to Folders]** and select the folder or multiple folders you want use to receive the newly uploaded assets and Click **[!UICONTROL Done]**.
 Folders that have a profile already assigned to it are indicated by the display of the profile's name directly below the folder name.

 #### Apply metadata profiles to folders from Properties {#applying-metadata-profiles-to-folders-from-properties}